AFP-Medialab/twint-wrapper/Readme.md

 ![architecture](doc/twint-wrapper-components.png)

-### Twint Docker build
+### TwintPlus Docker build

-Twint is the only scraper that is supported.
+TwintPlus is the scraper that is supported.
 It must be build as a docker image as a prerequisite to any new development.
-Project pom.xml defined the build of twint bases on a commit 81f6c2c516a231136fbd821bd6a53d7959965fee of twint project.
-Dockerfile that build twint image is located src/main/docker/twint

-To build twint image with maven run:

-	mvn docker:build -P twint-docker

 Test twint image:

-	docker run --rm -it twint:2.1.4 "twint -s '#pactemondialsurlesmigrations' --since '2018-12-01 00:00:00' --until '2018-12-15 00:00:00' -l fr --count"
+	docker run --rm -it twintplus "tplus -cq %23deepfake --since 2020-05-01 --until 2020-05-19 -ee elasticsearch:9200 -es --index-name tsna --limit 10000"

+#### Env variable for TwintPlus
+ There is several profiles that allow to increase or decrease scraping limits.
+The following results can be override with environment values:

+ * TWINT_LIMIT_DEFAULT (15k)
+ * TWINT_LIMIT_MIN (15k)
+ * TWINT_LIMIT_DEFAULT (30k)
+ * TWINT_LIMIT_MAX (60k)

 ## How to develop